 DSRF features spectacular waterfalls, unique ecological communities, lakes and an extensive trail system, and is managed by the North Carolina Forest Service under the NC Department of Agriculture and Consumer Services.

-Visitors to the forest should be prepared for a rugged outdoor experience.
+Visitors to DSRF should be prepared for a rugged outdoor experience.
 DSRF has limited options for public drinking water and no food services.
-While cellphone service is limited, free wireless internet service is available at the Visitor Center, which also offers trail maps and a knowledgeable staff to help you plan your time on the forest.
+While cellphone service is limited, free wireless internet service is available at the Visitor Center, which also offers trail maps and a knowledgeable staff to help you plan your time in the forest.

 The North Carolina Administrative Code provides State Forests the authority to implement

 rules that provide for public safety and natural resource protection.